joannakl/cs102/projects/project5_binary_maze.markdown

 The input file describes the binary tree maze.
 Each line in the input is a single node in the maze (node in a BST).
 The format of each line is as follows:

-`   LABEL LIFE_POINTS`
+`LABEL LIFE_POINTS`

 In the above, `LABEL` is a string with the name of the node.
 The alphanumeric comparison of the labels determines the shape of the tree.
 `LIFE_POINTS` is a number of life points that our hero can collect at that node.

+The binary maze tree should be constructed by adding nodes with specified labels to the tree one at a time in the order listed in the input file.
 See below for an example.

 If the program is executed with non-existent or invalid command line argument, it should print an error message and terminate.

 If the file contains any additional (and invalid) strings in the description of a node, those extra strings should be ignored.
-(Each valid line contains only one string followed by one number.)
+(Each valid line contains only one string followed by one number.
+Anything else that may be present on that line is irrelevant and should be ignored by the program.)

 The program **should not be interactive**.
 All input should be provided as the command line arguments.
 The user should not be prompted for any additional information.
 </div> </div></div>